-As noted earlier, there are various groups who visitor the USS Midway Museum and each of them likely has their own particular areas of emphasis and interest.
+As noted earlier, there are various groups who visit the USS Midway Museum and each of them likely has their own particular areas of emphasis and interest.

 For our daughter and her friends, the areas of the ship that seemed to draw the most genuine interest are:

 - the brig (tiny!).

 - the kitchen (industrial-style, cooking for hundreds, but also cramped).

 - a sentry post where a guard (now a mannequin), stationed in front of an access door to weaponry/missiles, was apparently authorized back in the day to shoot any trespasser who crossed a yellow line painted on the floor in front of him.

 You can download a tour map of the USS Midway to get a feel for what’s on board but it really doesn’t compare to seeing it all in real life.

 USS Midway Dining Options